 So which one is it?

 Canadians have a particular interest — maybe even a duty — to get it right, since the 9 mm pistol has been our standard-issue military handgun for some 70 years and will remain so for at least another decade.
+Some models of the gun were built by John Inglis & Co. in Toronto during World War II.

 So there it is.
 It’s either a Browning Hi Power or an FN High Power.